Beyond the Training Event

 |LEARNERS AND MANAGERS WILL BELIEVE IT IS NOT A PRIORITY|

-Active sponsorship from the top of the organisation and/or the business unit has a direct impact on participation, commitment and application of learning to the job.
-When “the boss is driving the bus,” others quickly jump on board and the likelihood of sustained behaviour change increases significantly.
+Active sponsorship from the top of the organization and/or the business unit has a direct impact on participation, commitment, and application of learning to the job.
+When “the boss is driving the bus,” others quickly jump on board and the likelihood of sustained behavior change increases significantly.
 Without ongoing executive sponsorship, learners and managers perceive training as a distraction from their immediate work objectives.

 3. COMMUNICATION PLAN

 The most successful learning leaders make sure that everyone affected knows what’s coming, how it supports the strategy, what’s in it for them, and exactly what role they are expected to play—both before and after the core learning takes place.
 When linkages and expectations are consistently communicated, learner motivation and manager commitment to coaching and reinforcement dramatically increase.
 Without communication, people show up for programs and passively participate without knowing what’s at stake.

 |LEARNERS WON’T APPLY NEW SKILLS TO THEIR JOBS|

 For learning to translate to real-world application, the concepts, skills, and behaviors must be integrated into day-to-day work processes.
 Let learners know they will be coached, supported, and managed as they try new behaviors when they go back to the job.
 Build job aids, checklists, and other tools.
 Don’t leave it up to each learner to figure out what to do differently back on the job.
 Form a pilot group or team of high performers to create and beta test plans and processes for ensuring new skills become part of the workflow.
 Skipping this best practice guarantees learners will revert to old habits and patterns.

 |WITHOUT MANAGER PREPARATION|